-In this section we’ll provide Maintenance Tips for the Marvin Family of Products, as well as ideas for Home Improvement!
+This section offers maintenance tips for the Marvin Family of Products, as well as ideas for home improvement.

 Is it time to replace my windows?

-There are several signals that your windows or doors may be deteriorating, but some may not be as obvious as you think.
-Here are some simple signs and tests to help you determine if your windows need to be replaced:
+There are several indicators that your windows or doors may be deteriorating and in need of replacement, but some might not be especially noticeable.
+Here are some simple ways to help you determine if your windows need to be replaced:

-On a hot or cold day, check for warm or cool spots near the inside of the window.
-If you find them, it means the windows are not adequately insulating the house.
+On an especially hot or cold day, check for warm or cool spots near the inside of the window.
+If you find them, it means the windows are not adequately insulating your home.

 Hold a lighted candle in front of the window’s edge.
 If the candle flickers, drafts are coming in through the window.

-This can be caused by moisture traveling through improperly sealed windows and back out to the exterior.
+This can be caused by moisture inside your home traveling through improperly-sealed windows and back out to the exterior.
 Also, in older homes, exposure to UV rays and temperature extremes may cause exterior frames to expand and contract, causing paint to peel.

 Open and close each window to see if it operates smoothly.
 If the window needs a prop, such as a yardstick, to stay open or it’s painted or swollen shut, it needs to be replaced.

-As insulation around a window deteriorates, openings form that also allow unwanted sound and drafts into the home.
-Old single-pane glass provides inadequate protection against outside noise.
+As insulation around a window deteriorates, openings form that can allow unwanted sound and drafts to flow into a home.
+Old single-pane glass can also provide inadequate protection against outside noise and drafts.
 Consider replacement windows with insulating glass for greater thermal efficiency and sound reduction.

-Stand outside the window with a flashlight.
-Using the flashlight, "travel" around the entire window frame.
-If someone inside sees light coming through, this may mean caulk or seal failure or, potentially, energy loss.
+This requires a team effort.
+Have one person stand outside the window with a flashlight.
+Use the flashlight to “travel” around the entire window frame.
+If the person standing inside can see light coming through, this may mean caulk or seal failure and, potentially, energy loss.

 Taking Care of Your Windows

-- Weatherstrip is a resilient material designed to act as a barrier in the space between the sash and frame to reduce air and water infiltration.
-Make sure it is still effective.
-If not, contact your local Marvin retailer.
+- Check the Weather Stripping: Weather stripping is a resilient material designed to act as a barrier in the space between the sash and frame to reduce air and water infiltration.
+Over time, it can become dry and/or feel “deflated,” which makes it less effective.
+If your weather stripping is showing signs of age, please contact your local Marvin retailer.

-- Examine the window's interior and exterior finish.
-Occasional repair to a damaged finish may be necessary.
+- Perform a Visual Examination: Take a few minutes to visually examine the interior and exterior finish of your windows.
+Occasional repairs to a damaged finish may be necessary.
 (See Maintaining Wood and Painting and Staining for more details.)
 Also, remember to be careful when using paints, stains and varnishes to make repairs.
-Never allow these solvent-containing materials to come into contact with weatherstrip.
-Solvents cause weatherstrip to lose its flexible qualities.
+Never allow these solvent-containing materials to come into contact with weather stripping.
+They can cause it to lose its flexible qualities.

 - Inspect the exterior caulking around the outer edges of the window frame.
 Trim off any old, loose caulking and seal any gaps with a good quality caulk.

-- Check that all hardware (locks, opening mechanisms, etc.) operates smoothly.
+- Check that all hardware (locks, opening mechanisms, etc.) is operating smoothly.

-- Make sure any exposed hardware screws are tightened securely.
+- Make sure any exposed hardware screws are fully tightened.

 - Clean any sand, dirt or dust from door and window hinges, sills and tracks.

-- Check any energy panels and storm and screen combinations to make sure screws in turn buttons are securely fastened.
+- Check any energy panels, as well as storm and screen combinations, to make sure the screws in the turn buttons are securely fastened.